So, you want to learn how to set up a WordPress website or blog, but you’re wondering where to start.

 That being said, if your funds are low at the moment, we have to look at some cheaper options.

-In that case, we recommend starting with Bluehost’s shared hosting plan.
+In that case, I recommend starting with Bluehost’s shared hosting plan.

-Like WPengine, they offer 1-click installs of WordPress, and their interface is built to support the platform.
+Like WPengine, Bluehost offers 1-click installs of WordPress, and their interface is built to support the platform.

 There’s a reason why they’re one of the top recommended hosts by the WordPress team themselves: